calmelated/http-redirect/README.md

 its management page.

-The router will block the connection with pre-defined keywords by iptables drop or connnection reset.
-Later, the connection will be reidrected to a warning page (default: http://gateway-ip/block.html)
+The router will block the connection with pre-defined keywords by iptables drop or connection reset.
+Later, the connection will be redirected to a warning page (default: http://gateway-ip/block.html)

 ### Prerequisites
  - `raw socket` library in you Linux